Jonathan2251/lbd/source/funccall.rst

 message as above.
 Before define LowerFormalArguments(), we have to choose how to pass arguments in function call.
-For demonstration, Cpu0 pass arguments first two arguments in registers as default setting of ``llc -cpu0-s32-calls=false``.
+For demonstration, Cpu0 passes first two arguments in registers as default setting of ``llc -cpu0-s32-calls=false``.
 When ``llc -cpu0-s32-calls=true``, Cpu0 pass all it's arguments in stack.